Dialectical Behavior Therapy (DBT) for teens: what is it, how can it help and new teen group details

 Is your teen struggling with managing big feelings?
 Feeling overwhelmed trying to navigate through friendships or dating relationships?
 Struggling with a sense of self and belongingness?
 DBT may be a good fit to help your teen feel more confident about managing their relationships and emotions and learn skills to boost their mental health and well-being.

-At GTCW, each DBT skills group will consist of mindful meditation practice, skills training and group processing.
+At GTCW, our DBT skills group consists of mindful meditation practice, skills training and group processing.
 Ideal group members are those who would benefit from learning adaptive and effective ways to manage difficult and painful emotions.
 DBT Skills Groups can play an important role in the treatment of those living with borderline personality disorder, depression, anxiety, bipolar disorder, eating disorders, PTSD, suicidal ideation and non-suicidal self-injury.